-Now that we know what we want to connect to Data Studio, we can start the integration process.
+Now that we know what we want to connect to Looker Studio, we can start the integration process.

-Adding a timbr concept as a Data Studio data source
+Adding a Timbr concept as a Looker Studio data source

-The first step in the integration of Data Studio and timbr is to create a new data source based on PostgreSQL since it’s a connector supported by timbr and Data Studio.
+The first step in the integration of Looker Studio and Timbr is to create a new data source based on PostgreSQL since it’s a connector supported by Timbr and Looker Studio.
 On the next page, you will be asked to fill in the connection information.
-You will need to use the address and credentials provided with your timbr license.
+You will need to use the address and credentials provided with your Timbr license.

 The page will look something like this before you fill in the required information:

 Once filled in, it should look something like this:

 We click on the Authenticate button and if the information entered is correct, we should see a list of the concepts as tables available, all in the dtimbr schema.

 As mentioned before, we want to choose the social concept, so we select dtimbr.social from the list of tables presented.